Shadow-Draconic-Development/Avrae-Time-Tracker/Code/in/in.md

 <h1>In Subalias<img align="right" src="../../Data/main.png" width="100px"></h1>

-Subalias that starts a tracker on a server.
+Subalias that clocks in a tracker within a server.

-## Owner(s):
-- ShadowsStride

 ## Help:
 `clock in <tracker name>`